Why are some yellowjacket wasp nests dangerous?

 Most wasp nests should be left alone.
 As predators wasps are considered to be beneficial insects in that they prey on many pest species.
 However, in late summer and fall a nest that is located near an area of human activity such as a garden, playground or picnic area may need to be destroyed to avoid the dangers of accidental contact.

 If a threatening aerial or ground nest needs to be destroyed the safest approach is to use a Wasp & Hornet type spray (see link below for details) and treat the nest from a safe distance.
-Unfortunately none of the commercial traps are effective for destroying individual nests and poison baits are no longer available.
+Unfortunately none of the commercial traps are effective for destroying individual nests.

 [safe ways of removing threatening nests]